Your sweet little one wakes up cranky and feeling warm with pale face and red circles under their eyes, what can you do to help your sick toddler?

 Tis the season for cold and flu bugs, seems like everyone gets sick this time of year and it’s hard for kids not to get sick, even if you sanitize shopping carts and keep them from sick people all it takes is one person sneezing by them and bam they are sick.

 This very thing happened to me last week, a bug of some sort hit our household and all of us started feeling terrible.
 It hit our toddler worse then us though he woke up cranky and tired with pale face and red circles under his eyes and you could tell he just felt yucky.
-As a mom you want to fix whatever is wrong and when they are sick it is worse so what can you do to help?

 There are several things you can do to help your little one!

 - The most important one is to make sure they drink plenty of fluids to help flush out the bug that is attacking their little bodies, you can try Popsicle’s if your little won’t drink anything so you can keep him hydrated.

 - Be sure he gets as much rest as possible, the more time their bodies have to rest and fight the cold or flu the better.
 This can be hard if they don’t want to because they may miss out on something but you can help by distracting them with books, movies, educational games on your tablet and lots of cuddle time.

 - Warm water or tea with honey in it is a very effective or you can give a teaspoon full in the morning and at night.
 These are the awesome benefits of raw honey according to Source I use it for a lot of things and it works wonders on colds and coughs!

 - Rub Vick’s on his feet and put on socks to help with a cough at night.

 - Put bath salts in bath water and have your little one soak in it, this draws the toxins out of the body and helps them get over it faster.